POXZASY/CS-375/wisdom_larkin/readme2.txt

 Compiling and Running the Code:

 1) A makefile has been included.
-Using "make2" will compile only program 2, while "make" will compile all three programs.
+Using "make 2" will compile only program 2, while "make" will compile all three programs.
 2) The program is run as follows:
 ./program2 <filex.txt> <filey.txt> <output2.txt>